National Conservatory of Music of America: Decline

 By 1900, the school had educated about 3,000 students.
-After that date and after a rapidly changing series of directors, the National Conservatory of Music of America started to fade, not from a single catastrophic failure such as bankruptcy, but more through the declining energies of its driving force, Mrs. Thurber, herself.
+After that date and after a rapidly changing series of directors, the National Conservatory of Music of America started to fade, not from a single catastrophic failure such as bankruptcy, but more through the declining energies of its driving force, Mrs. Thurber herself.
 Additionally, there was increasing competition from other institutions in the area, including The Institute of Musical Art of the City of New York, which was founded in 1904 and became the Juilliard School of Music in 1924.
 There were also concerns from many private institutions that a federally funded national conservatory on the European model would reduce their own schools to the role of a "feeder system."

 In 1913 the school attempted to hire German composer Engelbert Humperdinck as director, but although he signed a contract, the Prussian government refused him permission.
 By 1916 the school had moved to 126-128 West 79th Street.
 In 1918, Thurber decided to renew her efforts to establish a national conservatory.
-She instigated a new house resolution 13562 to update the trustees of the conservatory (most of the original trustees from the 1891 bill had passed away) and remove the limitation that the conservatory should be located in Washington DC.
+She instigated House Resolution 13562 to update the trustees of the conservatory (most of the original trustees from the 1891 bill had died) and remove the limitation that the conservatory should be located in Washington DC.